RMI-PACTA/PACTA_analysis/integration-test.md

 expect_true(all(script_has_this_pattern))
 ```

-TODO: If the value of `portfolio_name_ref_all` comes from the user, we
+**NOTE: If the value of `portfolio_name_ref_all` comes from the user, we
-need an interface for the user to supply it – instead of asking a user
+should provide an interface for the user to supply it – so that the user
-to change the source code.
+needs not to change the source code.**

-### 3 Configuration files
+## Configurations

-Ensure the file “TestPortfolio\_Input\_PortfolioParameters.yml” exists.
+Ensure this configuration file exists:

 ``` r
 config_1 <- here(